nus-cs2103-AY2223S1/tp/docs/UserGuide.md

        + have each domain label start and end with alphanumeric characters
        + have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

+#### Address
+  - The residing address of the person.
+  - Identified by the prefix `home`.
+  - Serves mainly as a point of information relating to the person.
+  - There is no constraint on how the home address of a person should be written, as long as it is sufficiently understandable.

 #### Loan
   - The amount of money that is owed by a person, or is to be paid to that person.
   - Identified by the prefix `loan`.